 Here’s our check list in the lead up to the start of the school year.
 Take a squizz and see if you’re prepared or what you need to get organised.

-Uniform and school shoes.
 Ok, this seems like a no brainer but the holidays are loooong.
 Are the uniforms in good working condition after last year?
 Have you got enough shirts and socks?
 Is any item too small now?

 Additional items like hair bands/ribbons/clips etc., socks (matching socks!), umbrella/rain coat, tissues or wipes, library bag, art smock.
 Items like hairbands and art smocks are often in places like Best and Less and Target at the beginning of the year, but harder to find at other times.
 Hairbands seems to go into the same black hole as socks, so stock up on school colours so you’ll have lots for the year ahead.
 Check the list your school has supplied (if you’ve been given one).

-Stationery supplies and textbooks – most schools do a stationery list and you can even drop this list at certain stationery stores to have it filled.
+Most schools do a stationery list and you can even drop this list at certain stationery stores to have it filled.
 This is great for busy mums but choosing and buying supplies is also another way to build excitement for kids who aren’t too keen on returning to school.

 Each school is different when it comes to stationery and other required items, with some supplying everything and others asking for donations of things such as tissues and wipes.
 Make sure you’ve confirmed what you’re expected to supply.
 Some do require you to order a textbook or two online so make sure you’ve done this by the deadline.

 New lunchbox and drink bottle

 This is as big deal for most kids and can be an exciting part of getting ready for the new school year.
 Make sure both are practical and functional.
 For example, can your child open both easily?
 Does it hold enough and fit in the school bag?
 Will it leak?